Automatically save PDF annotations on iOS

 Saving can also be controlled on a per-document level by setting annotationSaveMode.

-Saving can always be triggered from the main thread by calling save(options:) on the document.
+Saving can always be triggered from the main thread by calling save(options:) on a document.
+It’s not recommend to call this on a timer, because it can interrupt the creation of annotations if the user is drawing when the save occurs.